When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 Tektro TKD32 hydraulic brakes are considered entry-level.
 But will provide more than ample braking performance for the average city rider.
-I’ve ridden several bikes with these brakes and never had any complaints about stopping-power.
+I’ve ridden several bikes with these brakes and never had any complaints about stopping power.

 A simple 1 x 8 drivetrain is all you need on an e-bike for urban riding.
 The Elops LD500e has a good spread of gears.
-There’s a single 36t front chainring with an 11-36 8-speed cassette and Microshift derailleur / shifter.
+There’s a single 36t front chainring with an 11-36 8-speed cassette and Microshift derailleur/shifter.
 This will give the bike quite low gearing and you will be pedalling quite fast at anything much above 20 mph.
 For hill climbing it will be ideal as you’ll have the 1:1 ratio low gear.

 Price and availability

 The current price in the UK is £1299.99, which to me is very good value for money.
 In Europe it costs €1649.00 and is available in step-through or regular diamond frame – I would assume this version will also be available in the UK soon.
-Both versions are in stock in the EU, but not the UK yet.
+Both versions are in stock in the EU, but not in the UK yet.
 I’ll update this article as soon as it becomes available

-I really like the styling and integrated battery.
-I can’t vouch for the performance yet, but I’d imagine it’s going to be on a par with their Riverside 500 electric bike.
+I like the styling and integrated battery.
+I can’t vouch for the performance yet, but I’d imagine it’s going to be on par with their Riverside 500 electric bike.
 Battery range is going to be anything from 30 miles up to around 50 miles depending on how you ride.
 I have personally squeezed much higher ranges from batteries of this size, but that’s switching the assist off on the flat and only using electric on hills.